Southern West Virginia

 (1788 - unknown), Charleston

-A settlers' fort located one mile up the Kanawha River from the mouth of the Elk River.
+A settlers' fort located on the Kanawha River about one mile up from the mouth of the Elk River.

 Camp Atkinson